SwathiKeshavamurthy/Coulomb-P1/README.md

 ### As a new user I want to

 - find out what is different about the company products compared to others.
-- details of company offers like services and warranty.
+- details of company offers like products details with visual experience, services and warranty.

 # Design of the website